sourav-malik/Natural-Event-Tracker/README.md

 # Natural Event Tracker

 > A browser-based Natural Event Tracker using React and the NASA EONET API to fetch data and plot events onto Google maps.
 Once events have been plotted onto the Google
-> maps API, users can toggle which events they want to see (wildfires, storms, or active volcanos).
+> maps API, users can toggle which events they want to see (wildfires, storms,icebergs or active volcanos).
 Users are also able to click on event icons to see a box with additional information.

 ## Table of contents